NukeGeneral/winlytics_survey/README.md

 ## How to use this library

+In your calling activity or fragment:

 Override onResume and onPause method like example

 ```javascript
     @Override